b---c/oauth-token-bff/main.md

        "scope":"buy"
      }
 ```
-Note that if the backend elects to cache tokens, to serve future requests from the frontent without contacting the authorization server if still within the useful lifetime, it must also cache expiration information and scopes in accordance to the requirements expressed in this section.
+Note that if the backend elects to cache tokens, to serve future requests from the frontend without contacting the authorization server if still within the useful lifetime, it must also cache expiration information and scopes in accordance to the requirements expressed in this section.

 ## Errors {#ATError}